 After the 1925 Treaty of Locarno, as a guarantor Italy gained a more important role in international relations.
 Benito Mussolini had the ambition to ensure his country a status of great power and to eliminate the French influence in the central and southeastern portions of the continent.
 He became very interested in developing contacts with Romania, suggesting that he would want to ratify the 1920 treaty.
 Mussolini knew that there was animosity between Paris and London, the British government being the partisan of the balance of power on the continent.
 And he was aware of the remark by Constantin Diamandy, the Romanian minister in the capital of France, in which he pointed out that in its external politics "Italy has always followed London."
-10

 Mussolini first thought that an alliance with Romania would facilitate the creation of a treaty in Eastern Europe that would be similar to the one signed in Locarno in 1925-a treaty in which Italy would have a significant role.
 This idea was never put into practice, however, and Rome remained interested in strengthening relations with Bucharest.
 That goal was clearly revealed by Italian diplomats Dino Grandi and Salvatori Contarini who declared to Romanian minister Alexandru M. Lahovari that a "Romanian-Italian alliance is now excluding a French-Romanian alliance."
-1

-Italian officials pointed out that this declaration raised serious problems because it endangered the Romanian external political instruments on which the country based its security and integrity (that is, its relations with France, the Little Entente, and the agreement with Poland12).
+Italian officials pointed out that this declaration raised serious problems because it endangered the Romanian external political instruments on which the country based its security and integrity (that is, its relations with France, the Little Entente, and the agreement with Poland).

 The liberal government, led by Ion I. C. Bratianu, was eager to prove that Bucharest's politics would not change.
 The Romanian Ministry for Foreign Affairs wanted to establish relations with Italy that were similar to those Romania had with France and the Little Entente countries.
 When the government led by Alexandru Averescu came to power in March 1926, it was a good sign for Romanian-Italian relations.
 The new prime minister had a partiality for Italy and strong connections to the country.
 He had studied at the Superior War School in Turin from 1884 to 1886, and had married an Italian woman, Clotilde Caligaris.
-13 The prime minister's connections created the premise of improving the relations between the two countries and unraveling the problem of ratifying the Peace Treaty of Paris.
+The prime minister's connections created the premise of improving the relations between the two countries and unraveling the problem of ratifying the Peace Treaty of Paris.
 Averescu met unofficially with Benito Mussolini in 1924, and they agreed to intensify Romanian-Italian connections.
 As Averescu took power in Romania, contacts between Bucharest and Rome tightened.
-The new prime minister, escorted by his minister for foreign affairs Ion Mitilineu, didn't want to change the country's external orientation, but in the context of signing the Locarno Pact, enlarging of the net of Romanian international treaties was considered appropriate.14
+The new prime minister, escorted by his minister for foreign affairs Ion Mitilineu, didn't want to change the country's external orientation, but in the context of signing the Locarno Pact, enlarging of the net of Romanian international treaties was considered appropriate.14 negotiations was the visit of Mihail Manoilescu to Rome in May 1926.

-The Italian government proved ready to sign a treaty with Romania, but Romania had to comply with the economic request that Italy have a series of outlets in the Romanian market.
-The bilateral negotiations continued and the Italians accepted an amity treaty without any stipulations regarding territorial integrity or a guarantee of borders.
-A very important moment during these negotiations was the visit of Mihail Manoilescu to Rome in May 1926.
 The purpose of the visit was to address and solve economic issues.
 Discussion of the issues with finance minister Volpi di Misurata led to the signing of various economic agreements.
 A ten-year loan of two hundred million Italian lire (approximately two billion Romanian lei) was obtained at an annual interest rate of 7 percent.
 An interest-free loan in goods was also obtained through which the Romanian government ordered the building of the submarine Dolphin.
 Its construction lasted more than a decade, and when completed, the Dolphin was the only submarine the Romanian navy owned in the first part of the Second World War.
 During the same visit, Romania granted to Agip, a corporation involved in oil exploration, a series of oil fields (petroliferous lands).
-15